- 1 You Only Have One Pair Of Eyes – Protect Them!

 With years of advancement in technology, it is no wonder that the welding helmet market has dozens of options for you.
 These welding helmets vary in many ways and in various levels of quality.
 Their headgear and padding system, ADF technology, viewing capacity and much more make choosing the best welding helmet for you an important decision.
 It is very important to choose wisely and make your best decision not only according to your pocket but for your eyes and safety’s sake.

 What Is ADF Technology

 ADF stands for Auto-Darkening Function.
 Also referred by some manufacturers as ADL or Auto Darkening Lens.

 The auto-darkening function relies upon three different types of lens filters, all sandwiched into one compact lens.
 The first filter is a UV type filter that removes the high levels of UV radiation the welding emits.
-The second filters are polarizing filters that naturally darken the light, this is why the lens is dark before being turned on.
+The second filters are polarizing filters that naturally darken the light, and this is why the lens is dark before being turned on.
 The final lens is where the magic happens.
 This lens is the LCC lens or Liquid Crystal Cells, similar to your everyday LCD display.
-This lens is activated to darken by photosensors in the lens when the arc is struck.
+This lens is activated to darken because of photosensors in the lens when the arc is struck.
 The best welding helmets will have an adjustable shade level of between shade 9 and 13, many now have modes that can be used for grinding, cutting and welding.
 Helmets with these extra functions effectively give lens shading from 3 to 13.